-It’s not that long ago that we all had Rolodexes (which doubled as our own personal CRMs), phones were attached by wires and the main form of communication was by pigeon!
+It’s not that long ago that we all had Rolodexes (which doubled as our own personal CRM), phones were attached by wires and the main form of communication was by a pigeon!

 Then along came technology that promised to streamline us, make everything easily available at our fingertips, enable us to be more productive, work more cohesively together in teams, help us deliver better levels of service to our clients and ultimately make us more profitable.